-- 1 The compiler benchmark is dominated by the execution of the function "str=". - 2 Both benchmarks, the instructions to access data structure, mostly "ldx" and "stx" are used often, 370/8585 = 4.3% in compiler benchmark, 2821/43580 = 6.5% in message passing benchmark.
+- 1 The compiler benchmark is dominated by the execution of the function "str=". - Both benchmarks, the instructions to access data structure, mostly "ldx" and "stx" are used often, 370/8585 = 4.3% in compiler benchmark, 2821/43580 = 6.5% in message passing benchmark.

 By introducing new instructions, these functions can be much faster.
 Implementing new instructions in the processor can be accomplished by writing new microprograms for those instructions in the Sx processor.
 Tools are available to create and execute new instructions in the Sx processor.
+The new microprogram must be generated and converted into an event list then installed into the processor simulator.
+The code generator must be changed to generate new instructions.